TheRockSaysOP/therocksays.github.io/index.md

 - Objective C
 - Crystal

-> I will not name every other language common...
+> I will not name every other language come on...

 I personally like functional languages, or that at least have some support of it.
 Because right now i'm focused in web development, most of my programming right now is Java + Spring Boot, JUnit + Mockito, and some SQL with PostgreSQL.